We have treatment centres for alcohol rehab if you live in Saudi Arabia

 The Middle East have serious penalties for drug and alcohol abuse, and if you live in Saudi Arabia, it’s difficult to find an established rehab for your addiction.

-In today’s date, over 200,000 people from Saudi Arabia are a drug addict and only a small percent of these individuals seek treatment.
+As of today, over 200,000 people from Saudi Arabia are drug addicts, and only a small percentage of these individuals seek treatment.
 As such, this lack of treatment means that people who require a treatment programme for their addiction don’t receive it.
 Thankfully, we have rehab centres in the U.K. and one in Spain to support anyone with an addiction problem.

 How to Break Free from Drug Addiction